dsoumay/photon/content/en/docs/administration-guide/managing-packages-with-tdnf/standard-syntax-for-tndf/commands.md

 `Dependencies`: The `undo` and `redo` actions might need to install additional depedencies apart from the previously existing packages.
 For example, when you redo a transaction that installs a single package which was earlier removed along with its depedencies, the command also attempts to install the dependecies.

-Note that this is not an issue for the rollback because the entire set of packages are restored assuming that the dependecies are also satisfied at the state.
+Note that this is not an issue for the `rollback` command because the entire set of packages is restored assuming that the dependecies are also satisfied at the state.

 **info**: This command displays information about packages.
 It can take the name of a package.
 Or it can take one of the following arguments: all, available, installed, extras, obsoletes, recent, upgrades.
 The following are examples: